Tutorial: Create a WooCommerce Restaurant Ordering System to Order Food Online

 1g.
 Set the area your restaurant can deliver food to

-Nearly all online restaurant ordering systems have a defined range of postcodes or zip codes they will deliver to.
-You can restrict your food delivery area using the Postcode Based Order Restriction for WooCommerce free WordPress plugin.
+Nearly all online restaurant ordering systems have a predefined range of postcodes or zip codes they will deliver to.
+There are several ways to restrict your food delivery area in WooCommerce:

 - Add a ‘Delivery Area’ page with a link in the main navigation menu of your restaurant website.

 - If your website has a sidebar (right or left hand column), add a prominent widget listing your restaurant’s delivery postcodes.
 Or even better, add a custom Google map showing your online food delivery area.

 For a more fully featured way to restrict shipping zones, try the Woo Delivery Area Pro plugin.
 This lets you define shipping areas for your WooCommerce restaurant ordering system, adds postcode checkers for your customers, and more.

 This is a relatively new plugin and doesn’t have that many reviews yet.
 However, it’s well presented and is definitely worth trying.
 If you try it, please add a comment below to help other people who use this tutorial.

 WooCommerce will email you (the administrator) and the customer whenever an online order is received.
 Go to WooCommerce → Settings → Emails and configure these emails as needed.

 2. Create a one-page order form for your online restaurant ordering system